lyndsysimon/gab/README.md

 ## Usage

 The API is exposed as a single `Gab` object, which must be initialized with an authorized JWT.
 This is a token that is set as "HttpOnly", so it's generally not visible and queryable through JavaScript.
-You can display that token either with an extension to display cookies (for example, http://www.editthiscookie.com/) or retrieve it from the requests as they are logged by your browser's debugging tools.
+Use your browser's features to display secure cookies and copy the value of the cookie named "remember_..." for the domain "Gab.ai" (for example, in Chrome, under Application -> Storage -> Cookies in the developer tools).

 ```javascript